semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 The value of the `SEMAPHORE_PIPELINE_TOTAL_DURATION` contains the duration of the pipeline including queuing time.

 The value is expressed in seconds.
+Example value: `10`.

 #### SEMAPHORE\_PIPELINE\_INIT\_DURATION

 The value of the `SEMAPHORE_PIPELINE_INIT_DURATION` contains the duration of the pipeline initialization.

 The value is expressed in seconds.
+Example value: `1`.

 #### SEMAPHORE\_PIPELINE\_QUEUEING\_DURATION

 The value of the `SEMAPHORE_PIPELINE_QUEUEING_DURATION` contains the time the pipeline spent in the queue.

 The value is expressed in seconds.
+Example value: `1`.

 #### SEMAPHORE\_PIPELINE\_RUNNING\_DURATION

 The value of the `SEMAPHORE_PIPELINE_RUNNING_DURATION` contains the pipeline execution time while the jobs were running.

 The value is expressed in seconds.
+Example value: `12`.

 #### SEMAPHORE\_PIPELINE\_CREATED\_AT

 The value of the `SEMAPHORE_PIPELINE_CREATED_AT` is the UNIX epoch timestamp when the pipeline was created.

+Example value: `1632943641`.

 #### SEMAPHORE\_PIPELINE\_STARTED\_AT

 The value of the `SEMAPHORE_PIPELINE_STARTED_AT` is the UNIX epoch timestamp when the pipeline started running jobs.

+Example value: `1632943642`.

 #### SEMAPHORE\_PIPELINE\_DONE\_AT

 The value of the `SEMAPHORE_PIPELINE_DONE_AT` is the UNIX epoch timestamp when when the pipeline was finished.

+Example value: `1632943650`.

 ### Cache related